NullifiedValue/NullifiedValue/README.md

 ### Hi there 👋

+I'm null.
+This is an anonymous account for working on an anonymous app.

 <!--
 **NullifiedValue/NullifiedValue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.